 - Dr. Karen Berman (National Institute of Mental Health): Neuroimaging studies of children and adults with Williams syndrome who have normal intelligence.
 This project focuses on identifying the brain bases for some of the most distinctive characteristics of individuals with Williams syndrome, including difficulties with visuospatial construction, overly friendly approach to strangers (social disinhibition), and non-social specific phobias.

 - Dr. Bonnie Klein-Tasman (University of Wisconsin-Milwaukee): Socio-communicative difficulties of children with Williams syndrome.

 - Dr. Jeffrey Marler (Ohio State University): Auditory memory and hearing ability of children with Williams syndrome.
 Dr. Fred Wightman and Dr. Doris Kistler (University of Louisville) also collaborate on these studies.

 If you are interested in learning more about our work and/or in participating in our research, please email Dr. Mervis at firstname.lastname@example.org (please put "Williams syndrome" on the subject line) or call us at (502) 852-4638.

-- Most of our current studies are focused on infants and toddlers (ages 6 - 21 months).
+- Most of our current studies are focused on infants between the ages 6 - 16 months.

 As always, we particularly appreciate the continued participation of families who have been involved in our research for several years.